GENERAL EDUCATION

 Students in this course will explore audio editing and mixing techniques, including equalization, compression, and multi-track arrangement.
 The course covers the post-production process, focusing on refining and balancing audio for different media formats.

-AUD250 Postproduction
+AUD250 Post-production

 AUD260 Video Production for Live Events